Fredins/nvim/README.md

 Mostly focused on LSP support and completions.

 Here is the language that are configured so far:
  - haskell
- - erlang
- - elm
- - go
- - typescript/javascript
+ - agda
+ - typescript with tailwind colors
  - latex